IVAN-MK7/pixel_caster/README.md

 Get from, and send to, the screen BGRA values in bytes (8 bit unsigned integers, u8) to read or manipulate pixels.

+Import/export characters from/to .png files, alterate their color and transparency, create strings out of them and print them on the screen.

 ## Examples

 Many examples can be found in the examples directory.
 Use the following command, followed by the file title, to compile and run :